Why a good communication strategy is vital

 This applies to all good communications management, whether we are creating a new communication strategy or advising on and improving an existing one.

 We research before we write, which invariably saves time and money later.
 We find out exactly what an organisation is trying to communicate and who its audiences really are.
-We look for facts not assumptions; evidence not guesses.
+We look for facts and not assumptions; evidence not guesses.

 We get the communication mix right by carefully choosing from a wide variety of communication tools—from vision/mission statements to social media posts and the latest digital transformation and change management techniques.